-D. Check the spout switch.
+C. Check the spout switch.
 It opens from excess pressure of ice inside the ice chute: this should only happen when the machine does not shut off when the ice storage bin is full.
-This switch will reset when the ice melts, but the machine will not resart until the reset switch on the circuit board is pressed.
+This switch must be manually reset.

-E. Check the water level in the reservoir.
-The machine will not run if there is not enough water in the reservoir.

-1. Restore/adjust water level.
+- D. Check the water level in the reservoir.
+The machine will not run if there is not enough water in the reservoir. - 1.
+Restore/adjust water level.
 See the next step.